 Winter driving safety tips

-Winter driving presents unique challenges, and the MD of Taber is committed to maintaining safe road conditions for our residents.
-However, your safety also depends on how you prepare and respond to winter conditions.
+Winter driving presents unique challenges,and while the MD of Taber works to maintain safe road conditions for our residents, your safety also relies on how well you prepare for and adapt to winter weather conditions.

 Stay safe on winter roads